 Required Layovers & Offset of Start Intervals

-8-Dog Pro Class - Total required layover time shall be a minimum of one (1) hour plus time differential.
+8-Dog Pro Class - Total required layover time shall be a minimum of two (2) hours plus time differential.
 Layover begins when the driver signs in and ends when the driver signs out.
 If the team returns to the checkpoint for any reason, the additional time spent at the checkpoint will not be credited towards the minimum layover requirement, but will count as race time.

 The two-minute start intervals will be offset by requiring additional layover time for the earlier starters.
-These offset times will be added to the one hour of layover required for the race.
+These offset times will be added to the two hours of layover required for the race.
 Drivers are responsible for keeping track of their layover times.

 Trophy Class - No required rest or layover.